Platonic-Systems/generics-sop-examples/doc/edit.md

 These "Egg" "Sausage"
 ```

-Let's stop for a moment and reflect on this action.
+Let's pause for a moment and reflect on what we just did.
 By treating the type-definition of `These` ("code") as a generic `SOP` table ("data")--i.e., code as data--we are able to generate a value ("code") for that type ("data")--ie., data as code--but without using the constructors of that type.
 This is generic programming in Haskell; you program *generically* without being privy to the actual type used.

 This concludes our playing with SOPs.
 Now let's do something useful.